 Ask most podcasting pros and they will say “go with Libsyn,” as they really are the default podcast host provider.
 When I had someone set up my podcast, it was no different and I was set up on Libsyn.
-However, because Libsyn is so old and established, so is its user interface is older and more rigid.
+However, just as Libsyn is old and established, its user interface is older and more rigid.
 I had to hire someone to walk me through how to manually manage my podcast there, which is ultimately why I decided last year to move my podcast to a new host…

 Want to include music in your podcast?
 Think you’re the most amazing DJ to not be discovered yet?
 If so, then Soundcloud is a great hosting option.
 Although this service is mainly for music, spoken-word podcasts are welcome here, too.
 Unlike the other hosting types, though, Soundcloud requires listeners to have an account to download material.
 People will also need to search for your content in order to find it, meaning you need to create awareness elsewhere.
 With that said, Soundcloud does allow creators to distribute content on other distribution channels, including YouTube.

 Here’s how easy it is to get started with Buzzsprout:

 I began my podcast as a solo show with only me, myself, and I recording shows.
 Over time, I have included strategic interviews to the point where half of my episodes are interviews with insightful guests.
 On the other hand, most podcasts that I see are primarily interview-based.

 If you plan on interviewing others, you’ll want to use some sort of scheduling tool.
 Keeping track of who is supposed to appear on your show and when can be tough.
 And, you have to make sure that every episode has either a guest or a planned program.

 In this category, I only recommend one platform that I think is the default.